monadicsystems/monadicsystems.github.io/post8.md

 > mimicry - the close **external resemblance** of an animal or plant (**or part of one**) to another animal, plant, or inanimate object.

-In this post I want to explore how we can use the [Okapi micro web framework]() to "mimic" other web frameworks.
+In this post I want to explore how we can use [Okapi]() to "mimic" other web frameworks.

 ## What's Okapi?

 > **Note**
 > You can skip this section if you're already familiar with Okapi.

 Okapi is a monadic DSL for decribing web servers.
-Okapi exports a variety of simple *HTTP request parsers* that can be combined with each other using `do` notation and parser combinators to create more complicated parsers.
+Okapi provides simple *HTTP request parsers* that can be combined with each other using `do` notation and parser combinators to create more complicated parsers.

 Here's an example web server from the official [Okapi documentation](https://www.okapi.wiki/) that greets the user.